 Having a house underwater may also keep you from refinancing.
 In many cases, you can’t get a new loan if your home’s current value isn’t high enough to act as security for the new loan.

-Fortunately, you do have options.
-If your home is underwater, you can sell to HomeGo.
-HomeGo buys homes with cash, so you can quickly liquidate your asset and, ideally, pay off the mortgage.
+If your home is underwater, you can sell to a professional home buyer like HomeGo.
+HomeGo buys houses with cash, so you can quickly liquidate your asset and, ideally, pay off the mortgage.
 A quick, easy sale to HomeGo allows you to avoid foreclosure.

-Best of all, the sale will close in as few as 7 days.
-Because HomeGo buys homes in as-is condition, you won’t even have to worry about inspections, appraisals, repairs, or financing falling through.
+Best of all, the sale will close in as few as seven days.
+Because HomeGo buys homes in as-is condition, you won’t even have to worry about inspections, appraisals, repairs or financing falling through.
 Move out and move on quickly and conveniently.